Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 While some come here for just a day or two, we recommend spending at least 3 days in Miami and Miami Beach area to see the most popular tourist attractions including South Beach, Wynwood Wall, and Vizcaya Museum and Gardens.

-Here’s our ultimate itinerary to enjoy the best things to do in Miami and explore its unique vibe.
+Here’s our ultimate itinerary to enjoy the best things to do in Miami in 3 days and explore its unique vibe.

 Day 1 in Miami